Dans-labs/formats/docs/fileFormats/access.md

 When storing the tables as [CSV](../fileFormats/csv.md) files, only the tabular data from a database are retained.
-Any overarching documentation needs to be described in a separate document accompanying the CSV files.

 In Microsoft Access databases, the Database Documentation feature can be used to generate a document with column